OctaveCharrin/MyEd25519/README.md

 ## Notes

 - I was not able to implement the multiexponentiation because of a lack of time and because I was not able to compute the opposite of a point on the curve and thus was not able to compute `[-h]A`.
 - You can modify the `DEBUG` macro in both `keygen.c` and `sign.c` to test and debug the code more simply.
+- This code uses the C implementation of `SHA512` that was released under the *MIT License* in the github page of [kevin-zhou-1](https://github.com/kevin-zhou-1/sha512-c).

 ### Author
 Octave Charrin